edmundsj/.files/README.md

 # .files
-My files (including my .vimrc)

-This repository contains all my personal files and notes related to programming, including my .vimrc and my setup.sh file to configure a UNIX system to have my desired settings.
+This repository contains all my personal files and notes related to programming, including my .vimrc, .bashrc, and git settings

+## Setting up a new Ubuntu Machine

+#.
+Clone this repository
+#.
+Run `setup.sh`
+#.
+Download and install google chrome, setup profile
+#.
+Authenticate to your password manager